 The Book of Proverbs: Uproots pernicious habits of mind and body with the hoe of self-control.

 Have we thrown self-control and self-discipline to the wayside?
 It appears that St. Bernard is describing the merits of this book as the first phase of recruit training to me.
 The process where we scrub off our old, worldly selves and become immersed in the culture of our new family.
 More than just a thought, where in our minds the light-bulb comes “on”, this book deals in concrete actions that teach us how to become practicing Christians and children of God.
 The military analogy that pops in my mind?
 Marines aren’t born, they’re made.
 The same is true for Christians.
 And what of the second book?

 Ecclesiastes: by the use of enlightened reason, quickly perceives a delusive tinge in all that the world holds glorious, truly distinguishing between it and deeper truth.
 Moreover, it causes the fear of God and the observance of his commandments to be preferred to all human pursuits and worldly desires.

 To me this is St. Bernard’s “know your enemy” book recommendation, comparable to Sun Tzu’s Art of War.
 The shocker to many is that the Church doesn’t discard the use of reason, but she embraces it.
 Many have thought, “Why is Ecclesiastes even in the Canon of Scriptures?”
-Because the Church Fathers deemed this inspired book’s merits far outweighed its demerits, and for the very reasons that St. Bernard cites above.
+Because the Patriarchs deemed this inspired book’s merits far outweighed its demerits, and for the very reasons that St. Bernard cites above.

 Qohelth describes the world as we know it.
 Writing as if he is King Solomon, “the Teacher” profiles all of the paths that people take in the world, and describes in pithy phrases the stark truth: all of these ways lead to dead-ends except one.
 Which is why the good Doctor can say this without batting an eye about these two books,